|

 - The client's current CMP signer certificate.
 Requires the corresponding

-and as fallback issuer entry in the certificate template of IR/CR/KUR.
+serve as fallback values in the certificate template of IR/CR/KUR

 messages.